neilotoole/errgroup/README.md

 Consideration of this potential design led to this [issue](https://github.com/golang/go/issues/20352) regarding _unlimited capacity channels_, or perhaps better characterized in this particular case as "_growable capacity channels_".
-If such a feature existed in the language, it's possible that `errgroupn` might have taken advantage of it, at least in the first-pass release (benchmarking etc notwithstanding).
+If such a feature existed in the language, it's possible that this implementation might have taken advantage of it, at least in the first-pass release (benchmarking notwithstanding).
 However benchmarking seems to suggest that a relatively small `qSize` has performance benefits for some workloads, so it's possible that the explicit `qSize` requirement is a better design choice.